Anne Devereux, John Lydgate’s Troy Book and Siege of Thebes @British Library

 William’s parents, Sir William ap Thomas d.1445 and Gwladus/Gladys Gam d.1454, effigies on top of their tomb in the Herbert Chapel, Priory of Abergavenny, where William requested to be buried.
 Sir Richard of Colebrook, William’s brother and executed with him also lies buried here with his wife Margaret.
 Gladys Gam was the daughter of ‘Davy’ Gam made famous by Shakepeare’s mention of his name being among the English dead at Agincourt in his play ‘Henry V’.
 Photo @Rex Harris

-William Herbert’s paternal grandmother Gwladys/Gladys Gam was a celebrated beauty in her time and known as the Star of Abergavenny.
+William Herbert’s mother Gwladys/Gladys Gam was a celebrated beauty in her time and known as the Star of Abergavenny.
 A Welsh poet described her as ‘like the sun – the pavilion of light’.
 Photo @ Rex Harris

-After her husband’s death, followed by the death of his nemesis Warwick, little is known about Ann in her widowhood.
-However on the death of King Edward and Richard III’s arrival on the throne, her son William jnr, now a widower was honoured by Richard when he was given the hand of the kings daughter, Katherine in marriage.
+After her husband’s death, which was shortly followed by the death of his nemesis, Warwick, little is known about Anne in her widowhood.
+However on the death of king Edward IV and Richard III’s arrival on the throne, her son William jnr, now a widower was honoured by Richard when he was given the hand of the king’s illegitimate daughter, Katherine in marriage.
 This marriage was of short duration as it appears Katherine died young and without issue.
-What would have become of Ann’s daughter-in-law after Richard’s death at Bosworth is anyone’s guess.
+What would have become of Anne’s daughter-in-law after Richard’s death at Bosworth is anyone’s guess.
 At the very least she may have been an embarrassment to the Herberts.
-Indeed William Hampton posed the question was Katherine Plantagenet the reason why Ann was summoned by Henry Tudor in the aftermath of Bosworth?
-We know now that Katherine was laid to rest at St Jamesgarlickhythe close to the London home of the Herberts, William was laid to rest in 1491 besides his first wife Mary Wydeville at Tintern Abbey where, it is said, both his parents lay buried together.
+Indeed William Hampton posed the question was Katherine Plantagenet the reason why Anne was summoned by Henry Tudor in the aftermath of Bosworth?
+We know now that Katherine was laid to rest at St Jamesgarlickhythe close to the London home of the Herberts while William was laid to rest in 1491 besides his first wife Mary Wydeville at Tintern Abbey where, it is said, both his parents lay buried together.

 Raglan Castle.
 Where Anne would have spent most of her time raising her children and the young Henry Tudor.
 Note the resident cat!